San Juan, Gulf Islands and Victoria B.C. - Sailing with Stephen Dow Beckham

 While there are showers aboard the Zodiac, for water conservation purposes, guests are not encouraged to use the showers.
 There will be two opportunities during the course of the voyage to take showers on land.

-****The two-person staterooms are sold out for this trip.
+****The two- and three-person staterooms are sold out for this trip.
 Please fill out this form to be put on the waiting list.****

 Standard Berth: $1600 per person.
-(We are currently sold out of the standard berths but we might have a cancellation looming.
+(We are currently working through the waiting list as a result of a last minute cancellation.
 Please fill out this form to be put on the waiting list.)

 2-Person Stateroom: $3600 for two people.
 (Sorry, we are sold out of the 2-person staterooms.
 Please fill out this form to be put on the waiting list.)